elcicd/el-CICD-docs/foundations.md

 ### Continuous Delivery

 Continuous Delivery (CD) is where the source code is always in a state where the artifacts produced by CI are deployable.
-CICD systems almost without exception use automated deployment to a Dev environment after the CI process has completed to verify the software as built is indeed deployable, thus demonstrating the minimum requirements of CICD have been met.
+CICD systems almost without exception use automated deployment to a [Dev Environment](#dev-environment) after the CI process has completed to verify the software as built is indeed deployable, thus demonstrating the minimum requirements of CICD have been met.

 In a CD system, initiating subsequent deployments to downstream environments are strictly manual; i.e. after the automated deployment to Dev, all downstream environments through Prod are initiated and approved through direct human intervention.
 The idea behind this is that while the software **can** be delivered, it might not be **ready** to be delivered.
 Perhaps the software hasn’t cleared QA to be passed to UAT, or perhaps the operations team only wants to perform performance testing after the UAT team has signed off on the final implementation.
 Perhaps the software is still missing some relevant features that make deploying the code at that time less than optimal.